monika76five/Undergrad-Bayesian-Course/README.md

     ```
 - Pre-requisites

-    - Multivariate Calculus
-    - Linear Algebra
+    - Coursework: Multivariate Calculus, Linear Algebra, Probability
+    - Computing in R: equivalent to DataCamp's
+        - Introduction to R
-    - Probability
+        - Intermediate R
+        - Introduction to the Tidyverse